Ruminant Feed Ban

 Victoria has had a legislated Ruminant Feed Ban since 1996.

-The ban is effected by an Order made by the Minister for Agriculture under the Agriculture and Veterinary Chemicals (Control of Use) Act 1992 and by the Agricultural and Veterinary Chemicals (Control of Use) (Ruminant Feed) Regulations 2015.
+The ban is given effect by an Order made by the Minister for Agriculture under the Agriculture and Veterinary Chemicals (Control of Use) Act 1992.
+The Agricultural and Veterinary Chemicals (Control of Use) (Ruminant Feed) Regulations 2025 set out the legal requirements for labels or advice notes on stock food and meal of animal origin.

-How is compliance with the Ruminant Feed Ban enforced?
+How is compliance with the Ruminant Feed Ban monitored and enforced?

-A comprehensive, risk-based compliance inspection/audit program is undertaken by all State and Territory authorities that targets all sectors of the livestock feed chain from renderers to stock food manufacturers, stock food resellers and end-users.
-The ongoing program is modified in light of non-conformities identified and corrective actions that have been implemented.
+A comprehensive, risk-based compliance inspection and audit program is undertaken by all State and Territory authorities targeting all sectors of the livestock feed chain (e.g. renderers to stock food manufacturers, stock food resellers and end-users such as livestock producers).
 Samples may be taken and tested for Restricted Animal Material as part of the inspection/audit process.
+Where non-compliance is detected, penalties apply.

-Industry also continues to put considerable work into developing Quality Assurance programs, components of which address BSE-related ruminant feed restrictions.
+Industry also undertakes quality assurance programs, which include BSE-related ruminant feed restrictions.
 An almost universally used National Vendor Declaration, underpinned by penalties for false statements, maintains integrity of the ban when cattle are traded.